 Bajji is a common term and can be prepared with many vegetables.
 My son’s most favorite are a snack.
 Bajjis are deep red in color when it is served in hotels.
 But I love its original orange color and I preferred not to add any food color.
 But if you wish to have, hotel like deep red bajjis, you may add ‘orange’ or ‘Kesari’ color to the dough.

 Onion Bajji Recipe | Onion Fritters

 Yield : Serves 2

 1 Cup of Bengal gram flour / Besan flour/ Kadalai mavu

 Cooking Oil for Frying

 How to make:

-1. Add bengal gram flour, corn flour, sambar powder, baking soda, and salt to a bowl.
+1. Add Bengal gram flour, corn flour, sambar powder, baking soda, and salt to a bowl.

 3. Opt for big round onions and slice into medium thickness.
 Very thin slices are very tough to work with.
-Dip these slices in the dough, and drop it immediately in the hot oil.
+Dip these slices in the dough, and drop it immediately into the hot oil.
 Deep fry it till it becomes golden brown in color and crispy.
 Drain it and place it in the paper towel which removes excess cooking oil.